Key Takeaways

 Between market-driven innovation and consumer demand, there’s a growing call to move away from screen scraping.

-Over the past decade, the escalating demand for innovative services and seamless digital experiences has pushed banks to evolve rapidly.
+Over the past decade, the escalating demand for innovative services and consistent digital experiences has pushed banks to evolve rapidly.
 This transformation is not just about technology but also involves adapting to new consumer behaviors and expectations.

 Nearly half (45%) of customers of US national banks profess to already use or be interested in the concept of open banking, according to a 2023 Mastercard survey.